-We have audited the financial statements of Imperial and Motus Medical Aid (the Scheme), set out on pages 17 to 57, which comprise the statement of financial position as at 31 December 2023, and the statement of profit or loss and other comprehensive income, the statement of changes in members' funds and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of material accounting policy information.
+We have audited the financial statements of Imperial and Motus Medical Aid (the Scheme), set out on pages 16 to 55, which comprise the statement of financial position as at 31 December 2024, and the statement of profit or loss and other comprehensive income and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of material accounting policy information.

-In our opinion, these financial statements present fairly, in all material respects, the financial position of Imperial and Motus Medical Aid as at 31 December 2023, and its financial performance and cash flows for the year then ended, in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board and the requirements of the Medical Schemes Act of South Africa.
+In our opinion, these financial statements present fairly, in all material respects, the financial position of Imperial and Motus Medical Aid as at 31 December 2024, and its financial performance and cash flows for the year then ended, in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board and the requirements of the Medical Schemes Act of South Africa.